boucseresources/all/docs/bou-resources/bou-cse/12-semester/DLD-lab/dld-lab-class-lectures/Class-06.md

 ---
-title: DLD Lab 4.1 (Circuit Design with K-Map solution )
+title: DLD Lab 4.1 and 4.2 (Circuit Design with K-Map solution )
 ---